 The effectiveness of the support and interventions and their impact on the pupil's progress will be evaluated, along with the views of the pupil and their parents.
 This will feed back into the analysis of the pupil's needs.
 The class teacher, working with the SENDCO, will revise the support in light of the pupil's progress and development, deciding any changes to the support and outcomes in consultation with the pupil and their parents.
-Parents will be provided with clear information about the impact of the support and interventions provided, through meetings with the class teacher and SENDCO.
+Parents will be provided with clear information about the impact of the support and interventions provided through the IEP process.
 They will then be involved in planning the next steps.